 The performance of the Chief Executive Officers is appraised annually by the Chairman.
 The performance of the remaining Executive Directors is appraised annually by the Chief Executive Officers.

-The Chairman is Alan Carruthers and he is responsible for leading the Board, ensuring its effectiveness, steering its agenda, promoting a healthy culture of challenge and debate together with monitoring and evaluating the performance of the Chief Executive Officers.
+The Chairman is Luke Savage and he is responsible for leading the Board, ensuring its effectiveness, steering its agenda, promoting a healthy culture of challenge and debate together with monitoring and evaluating the performance of the Chief Executive Officers.

 The Co-CEOs are Alex Ham and Ross Mitchinson who are responsible for the executive management of the Group and its business on a day-to-day basis.
 This includes making recommendations to the Board in respect of strategy.